Group Therapy for Young Adults

 Cognitive-Behavioral Therapy (CBT)

-The primary approach for a young adult therapy group is cognitive-behavioral therapy, given that this approach is scientifically proven, powerful, and effective, and works well in a group environment.
-As you develop your own toolkit of strategies to build resilience, learn new coping strategies, and feel more content, you can share them with the rest of the young adult group.
+The primary approach for a young adult therapy group is cognitive-behavioral therapy, given that this approach is scientifically proven, powerful, and effective, and works well in this environment.
+As you develop your own toolkit of strategies to build resilience, learn new coping strategies, and feel more content, you can share them with the other members.

 Solution-Focused Therapy